Open source is (not) insecure

 Open or closed, industry-standard best practices dictate you shouldn’t have secrets in your code.
 Passwords, tokens, server names, anything remotely secret sauce — heck, anything that might change based on the environment (development, staging, production) — should be placed in the database, an environmental variable, or in a VCS-ignored configuration file, not distributed with the software itself.

 For one, you’ve potentially got outside contractors or others in your code, which shouldn’t be an access control mechanism in itself.
-For another, best practices once again dictate that such configurations aren’t shared between environments, and are rolled frequently, something significantly harder if it requires a code change and deploy.
+For another, best practices once again dictate that such configurations aren’t shared between environments, and are rolled often, something significantly harder if it requires a code change and deploy.
 Open source software ensures application logic, and system specific-configurations, secret or otherwise, remain distinct concerns.

 Can open source be insecure?
 Of course.
 Is there insecure open source software?
 Of course again.
 But the idea that a language, platform, or workflow, based solely on its philosophy, is somehow inherently less secure is absurd, and I’d argue, can often be, if not exclusively, more secure, than closed source or proprietary alternatives when done right.
 Either way, not all software must be closed source and the decision of whether a particular piece of software should be open or closed should be defined by industry-best practices, not by fear.